goodyduru/scanner/README.md

 ## Description
 This repository contains the app that manages a Prowler scan.
 It **does not** work for all the providers supported by Prowler though.

+This project uses the foundation of the Prowler CLI tool as a library.
+The scan.py module calls a subset of the functions and classes called by [prowler()](https://github.com/prowler-cloud/prowler/blob/master/prowler/__main__.py#L106)

 ## Components
 This app is made up of the following components:
 * The JSON API, which is an API built with Django Rest Framework.